 So, a flea jumping several inches is the equivalent of you jumping over a 30-story building!
 Whoa.

-3: Not only can they jump incredibly high, when a flea jumps, it accelerates 20 times faster than a space shuttle!
+Not only can they jump incredibly high, when a flea jumps, it accelerates 20 times faster than a space shuttle!
 That’s out of this world.

 Back then, they were much larger than today’s fleas, and they would have dined on dinosaurs instead of cats and dogs!

 Many larvae can survive short periods of freezing temps as long as they are wrapped snuggly in their cocoons.
 That’s why it’s recommended that you use flea prevention on your pet all year long!

-6: Ticks are arachnids.
-Meaning, they are more closely related to spiders and scorpions than insects because they have 8 legs.
+Meaning they are more closely related to spiders and scorpions than insects because they have 8 legs.

 Ticks can’t fly or jump, but they do wait in a position known as “questing”.
 While questing, ticks hold onto leaves and grass by their third and fourth pair of legs.
-They hold the first pair of legs outstretched, waiting to climb on to you or your pet when it walks by.
+They hold the first pair of legs outstretched, waiting to climb onto you or your pet when it walks by.

 8: A tick’s saliva acts like cement, helping to anchor the tick in place and making it harder for you to remove it.

 Wanna know which species are most common where you live?
 Check out this map provided by the CDC.

-Dogs can also develop this allergy and will react with itching, skin lesions and hair loss if their diets contain beef, lamb or pork.
+Dogs can also develop this allergy and will react with itching, skin lesions, and hair loss if their diets contain beef, lamb, or pork.
 Lone Star Ticks are widely found in the southeastern and eastern United States.